cloudmesh-community/fa18-523-60/paper/paper.md

         } ]}}])
 ```

-The *$geoNear* stage returns an ordered stream of documents
+The *geoNear* stage returns an ordered stream of documents
 based on the proximity to a geospatial point.
 The output documents
 include an additional distance field and can include a location
 identifier field [@www-docs-mongodb].